 Phase 2 – Restoration

-As the swelling reduces the ankle may begin to feel stiff and restricted in movement so a physiotherapist may use massage, joint mobilisation and certain exercises to get the ankle’s range of movement back.
+As the swelling reduces the ankle may begin to feel stiff and restricted in movement so a physiotherapist may use massage, joint mobilization, and certain exercises to get the ankle’s range of movement back.
+This is the time you may incorporate essential oils to help further reduce swelling and manage pain.
+CBD oils work wonders!
+Click here to see their best oils for joint pains.

 It’s important that the ankle is returned close to its normal full range of movement or the biomechanical chain in the leg (how it all joins together and functions) could be affected and then lead to further issues in the foot, knee and hip.